 What is the Role of a Bookkeeper?

 They are the financial expert responsible for recording the day-to-day transactions and other essential financial data reflecting activities within the company.
 They are responsible for ensuring all financial information contained in the company’s accounting software is accurate and up-to-date.
-Depending on the company a bookkeeper may be responsible for processing invoices, managing payroll, reconciling accounts at month, quarter and other period-end timeframes, as well as, preparing monthly financial statements).
+Depending on the company a bookkeeper may be responsible for processing invoices, managing payroll, reconciling accounts at month, quarter, and other period-end timeframes, as well as, preparing monthly financial statements).
 In summary, their role is to record all of the financial transactions of the business.
-They also are responsible for the performance of reconciliations as well as management of other critical financial information relevant to the business.
+They also are responsible for the performance of reconciliations as well as the management of other critical financial information relevant to the business.

 What is the Role of a Tax Accountant?

 The tax accountant, typically part of a CPA firm, is the expert who helps the business take the financial information prepared by the bookkeeper and analyze it for tax reporting to the IRS.
 Depending on the needs of the company, they are often responsible for tax advice, planning, and compliance, as well as identifying potential tax write-offs and other profit maximization ideas.
 In summary, the role of the tax accountant is to take the company’s books (managed by the bookkeeper) and analyze the information for tax compliance and other reporting/analytical purposes.